TonyAldervall/Webshop/README.md

 # Webshop
-webshop project for school.
+webshop project for school, without CSS and minimal JS.

-yes, the pages are supposed to be ugly :)